zrythm/zrythm/doc/user/getting-started/installation.rst

 Manual Installation
 -------------------
-If you are an advanced user and prefer to build Zrythm yourself, you can build Zrythm from source, either using a `source distribution tarball <https://www.zrythm.org/releases/>`_ or `git <https://git.zrythm.org/cgit/zrythm/>`_.
+If you are an advanced user, you can also build Zrythm from source, either using a `source distribution tarball <https://www.zrythm.org/releases/>`_ or `git <https://git.zrythm.org/cgit/zrythm/>`_.